What Makes a Sound Sound Loud?

 When I was a child in the 1950s we used to have wind-up alarm clocks by our bedside.
 (There were no iPhones or even electric clocks back then.)
 And the last thing you would do before going to sleep each night was to wind the clock up and set the alarm – so you would wake up in time to go to school.
 Well, that’s not exactly right.
 The last thing you would do was listen to the very soft ticking of the clock (just a few dB) to make sure it was working properly after you had wound it up.

-The message in this story is obvious: The loudness of your tinnitus to you is related to the strength of the tinnitus signal itself at its origin within your brain as well as how your brain processes that signal.
-The problem that you have little, if any, direct conscious control over the emotional and fight-or-flight mechanisms that factor into how your brain processes your tinnitus signal.
-Which is why (until science comes up with a true cure) many tinnitus clinicians believe that in order to overcome severe intrusive tinnitus, you must address the challenge indirectly through approaches that focus on how you react to your tinnitus rather than on your tinnitus itself.
+The message: The loudness of your tinnitus to you is related not only to the strength of the tinnitus signal at its origin within your brain but also in large part to how your brain processes that signal.
+The problem is that you have little, if any, direct conscious control over the emotional and fight-or-flight mechanisms that factor into how your brain processes your tinnitus signal.
+Which is why (until science comes up with a true cure) many tinnitus clinicians believe that in order to overcome severe intrusive tinnitus, you should consider addressing the challenge indirectly through approaches that focus on how you react to your tinnitus rather than on your tinnitus itself.

 Stephen M. Nagler, M.D.